rsayle/DNAC-Python-Wrapper/README.md

 - Interface class

 # History
+v.1.2.10.2: 24 May 2019
+- Added client, site, and timestamp classes
+- Fixed various defects
+- Adjusted template class to handle behavior changes from 1.2.8 to 1.2.10

 v.1.2.10.1: 13 Mar 2019
 - Completed packaging for distribution on PiPy and renamed the package to 'dnac'.
 - Updated README.